JohnnyLeuthard/MyModules/en-us/MD/Convert-EPOCHDateTime.md

 ## PARAMETERS

 ### -InputTime
-The EPOCH time to converte
+The EPOCH time to convert

 ```yaml
 Type: Object